ray-project/ray/doc/source/data/batch_inference.rst

     pip install ray[data]

-Running batch inference is conceptually easy and requires just three simple steps that we'll walk through in this guide:
+Running batch inference is conceptually easy and requires three steps: that we'll walk through in this guide:

 1. Load your data into a Ray ``Datastream`` and optionally apply any preprocessing you need.